Texas officer charged with murder, resigns after shooting

-Aaron Dean, 34, was booked into jail on a murder charge Monday afternoon.
-The police chief said earlier in the day that he acted without justification and would have been fired if he didn’t quit.
+Aaron Dean, 34, was jailed on $200,000 bond after the police chief said he acted without justification and would have been fired if he hadn’t quit.

 Police bodycam video showed Dean approaching the door of the home where Atatiana Jefferson, 28, was caring for her 8-year-old nephew early Saturday.
 He then walked around the side of the house, pushed through a gate into the fenced-off backyard and fired through the glass a split-second after shouting at Jefferson to show her hands.